 I will come straight to the point on this one.
 I had a great dining experience at Ki Sho because of three things.
 1. Chef Hiro is very likeable, speaks good English and has that rare ability to put everyone at ease during the dinner service.
 2. The food here is excellent and all the […]

-There is a wide range of places where one can get a Sushi fix nowadays.
+This restaurant is closed There is a wide range of places where one can get a Sushi fix nowadays.
 On one end of the spectrum are those places which sell the idea of Sushi.
-The idea of Sushi being a piece of raw fish which just passes NEA food safety regulations placed on a nugget of rice of dubious […]
+The idea of Sushi being a piece of raw fish which just passes NEA food safety regulations placed on a nugget […]

 Sky on 57: Putting Singapore on the World Culinary Map